prady8339/node-bus/README.md

 2. browse posts.
 3. login from google or visit the registration page to create an account
 5. now you can post and chat with users.
-6. create post {there are some length constraints in the title and content so please provide a proper title}
+6. create post {there are some length constraints in the title and content} {so please provide a proper title}
 7. Also select the image title to be shown on your post then publish.

 ```